BBAILab/nn/xfr/code/training/readme.md

 # Training code for neural networks

 This folder contains the Python files used to train 100 instantiations of each of the predicting networks considered in this article.

-_files to be added soon_
+The filenames indicate the network being trained.